MagpantayAT/PythonTornado/README.md

 # PythonTornado
-How to setup Python Tornado as backend webserver on Windows
+How to setup Python Tornado as backend webserver on Windows.
+You may also like to check my reference here https://www.youtube.com/watch?v=DQNW9qhl4eA

 ### Step 1
 - Install Anaconda on your computer (https://www.anaconda.com/)